ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 You will inevitably encounter errors, such as when the user form input doesn't validate.
 Think about how to present these errors to the user.
-You can no longer rely on `console.log` or `console.error` to present errors, since your script is only running on the backend.
+You can no longer rely on `console.log` or `console.error` to present errors to the user, since your script is only running on the backend and the user won't see the console (of course you may continue to use these functions for debugging).

 When possible, errors should be presented to the user inline.
 They should not take the user away from the main app flow, and they should not cause data the